 Social Skill Building

-Skill-building interventions are designed to equip youth with the skills needed to manage challenging social interactions in ways that reduce the potential for conflict and support positive relationships.
+Skill-building interventions (PDF, 2 pages) are designed to equip youth with the skills needed to manage challenging social interactions in ways that reduce the potential for conflict and support positive relationships.
 These interventions can focus directly on interpersonal skills such as social problem-solving and conflict resolution skills.
 They can also focus on managing emotional or executive responses to social situations such as anger or impulsivity that may inhibit positive social interactions.
 Some skill-building interventions focus on both types of skills.